dps923/winter2020/notes/webapi-interaction-intro.md

 let url = URL(string: "https://raw.githubusercontent.com/your-account/repo-name/master/path-to/data.json")!
 ```

 Obviously, we must also know what the resource's representation is.
-For most of our web API requests, we can assume JSON (which is "application/json").
+For most of our web API requests, we can assume JSON (which is content type "application/json").

 <br>